RAMP-project/RAMP/docs/source/input_parameters.rst

 The table below displays the input parameters of RAMP.
 If **NA** is displayed in the table below, it means that the corresponding column is not applicable to the parameter.

-When filling .xlsx input file, you can simply leave the cell empty if the parameter is not mandatory and the default value will be automatically used.
+When filling an .xlsx input file, you can simply leave the cell empty if the parameter is not mandatory.
+In this case, the default value will be automatically used.

-The **"allowed values"** column provide information about the format one should provide when:
+The **"allowed values"** column provide information about the format one should provide.
+For example:

 - {1,2,3} is a set and the allowed value are either 1, 2 or 3;
 - in [0-1440] is a range and the allowed value must lie between 0 and 1440.
 0 and 1440 are also possible values.